G Herbo: Legal issues

-Charity
+Charity work

 In 2018, Wright contributed to the redevelopment of a former elementary school in Chicago, Anthony Overton Elementary School.
 In this building, Wright's goal was to include equipment that could potentially help young people who want to become musicians.
 He also aimed to include free programs and sports to keep youngsters busy so they are not involved in street life.

 In July 2020, Wright launched Swervin' Through Stress, an initiative that provides Black youths with therapeutic resources to improve their mental health over a 12-week course.
 The project was inspired by his own experiences and the truama others faced within his community, as well as his complex post-traumatic stress disorder which stemmed from his own earlier therapy sessions.
 He elaborated, "I don't want to be that guy to have all the resources to change my neighborhood, change my city and the youth and do nothing with it.
 That's why it's so important to me to be honest".